urbanlab/interpretabble-api/README.md

 # Interpretabble-api
+Laravel based api for Interpretabble

+## Requirements :
+- Composer
+- Nodejs

 ## Setup :

-To install the node_modules
+After you've cloned this repo

+Update all the missing php dependencies with
-> npm install
+> composer update

-Then copy the example.env file and rename it to .env
+Copy the env.example file and rename it to .env

-edit the .env
-The api port (3000 by default)
+And edit this file to fit your db settings

+> DB_CONNECTION=mysql
+> DB_HOST=127.0.0.1
+> DB_PORT=3306
+> DB_DATABASE=mydatabase
+> DB_USERNAME=myusername
-> API_PORT= 3000
+> DB_PASSWORD=mypassword

-The mongodb host

->MONGO_DB_HOST= 'mongodb://host/dbname'

-To install the livereloafing module type
-> npm install -g nodemon

-The start the server with :
+Migrate the db table structure with
-> npm start
+> php artisan migrate

+For development purpose you can use
+> php artisan serve

+To serve your api

+For production purpose you should change your .htaccess (/public) and your vhost to serve your api (on apache or nginx)